antonycc/diyaccounting-web/README.md

 [ ] Do we need Product.conversionCode for Google AdWords ?
 [ ] Review all articles
 [ ] Put the user guides online as content
-[ ] Publish PDF guides to the stock folder
 [ ] Capture review data (TrustPilot)
 [ ] Reviews page (add onto the top of our customers)
 [ ] Product nav. occupies too much screen